Know the Signs of Oral Cancer

 Frequently Asked Questions

-Early signs of mouth cancer often present as small, usually painless, flat patches that can appear red, white, grey, or yellow with red edges.
-These patches may develop on any part of the mouth, including the lips, gums, cheeks, tongue, and roof of the mouth.
-If you notice any areas in your mouth that look or feel unusual, it’s always best to have them evaluated by your dentist or doctor to ensure early detection and treatment.
+Early signs may include flat patches that are red, white, grey, or yellow with red borders.
+These can appear anywhere in the mouth, including the lips, cheeks, tongue, and roof of the mouth.
+Even if painless, any unusual area should be evaluated by a dentist or doctor promptly.